 Re-Uniting the Churches

 The Byzantine emperor had hoped to use the possibility of re-uniting the churches to obtain help from Western Europe against the Ottoman Turks.
 Bessarion participated in the Byzantine delegation to the Council of Ferrara-Florence as the most eminent representative of unionists in 1439.
+The success of the union efforts depended on an agreement on the dogmatic disputes, among which the most important was the disagreement about the “filioque” in the Creed, which had been entrenched for centuries.
+The question was whether the Holy Spirit proceeds only from God the Father, as the Orthodox theologians believed, or also from the Son of God (Latin filioque “and from the Son”), as Roman dogmatics taught.
+The Roman Church had inserted the addition “filioque” into the Creed on its own authority, without consulting the other churches first.
+For the Orthodox this was unacceptable.
 Upon his return to Greece, he found himself bitterly resented for his attachment to the minority party that saw no difficulty in a reconciliation of the two churches.
-At the Council of Florence, held in Ferrara and then Florence, Bessarion supported the Roman church and gained the favour of Pope Eugene IV, who invested him with the rank of cardinal at a consistory of 18 December 1439.
+At the Council of Florence, held in Ferrara and then Florence, Bessarion supported the Roman church and gained the favor of Pope Eugene IV, who invested him with the rank of cardinal at a consistory of 18 December 1439.
+The appointment of a Greek to the College of Cardinals was to strengthen the Union.
+Thus the decision about the further course of life of the Byzantine metropolitan was made, he finally moved to Italy.

 A New Humanistic Learning